 BIOGRAPHY

-Edwards’ work has been exhibited at Emmanuel Gallery (Denver), Kate Werble Gallery (New York), and Ruscha & Co.
-(Los Angeles), and he has received institutional support from Hangar Centro de Investigação, Lisbon.
-He attended Pratt Institute and is currently based in Brooklyn, New York.
+Edwards has exhibited at Emmanuel Gallery (Denver), Kate Werble Gallery (New York), and Ruscha & Co.
+(Los Angeles), and has received institutional support from Hangar Centro de Investigação, Lisbon.
+He attended Pratt Institute and is based in Brooklyn, New York.